Evangelicalism: 20th century

 One hundred forty-seven representatives from thirty-four denominations met from April 7 through 9, 1942, in St. Louis, Missouri, for a "National Conference for United Action among Evangelicals."
 The next year six hundred representatives in Chicago established the National Association of Evangelicals (NAE) with Harold Ockenga as its first president.
 The NAE was partly a reaction to the founding of the American Council of Christian Churches (ACCC) under the leadership of the fundamentalist Carl McIntire.
 The ACCC in turn had been founded to counter the influence of the Federal Council of Churches (later merged into the National Council of Churches), which fundamentalists saw as increasingly embracing modernism in its ecumenism.
 Those who established the NAE had come to view the name fundamentalist as "an embarrassment instead of a badge of honor."

-Evangelical revivalist radio preachers organized themselves in the National Religious Broadcasters in 1944 in order to regulate their activity.
+Evangelical revivalist radio preachers organized themselves in the National Religious Broadcasters in 1944 to regulate their activity.
 With the founding of the NAE, American Protestantism was divided into three large groups—the fundamentalists, the modernists, and the new evangelicals, who sought to position themselves between the other two.

 In 1947, Harold Ockenga coined the term neo-evangelicalism to identify a movement distinct from fundamentalism.
 The neo-evangelicals had three broad characteristics that distinguished them from the conservative fundamentalism of the ACCC:

 Each of these characteristics took concrete shape by the mid-1950s.
 In 1947 Carl F. H. Henry's book The Uneasy Conscience of Fundamentalism called on evangelicals to engage in addressing social concerns:

 [I]t remains true that the evangelical, in the very proportion that the culture in which he lives is not actually Christian, must unite with non-evangelicals for social betterment if it is to be achieved at all, simply because the evangelical forces do not predominate.
 To say that evangelicalism should not voice its convictions in a non-evangelical environment is simply to rob evangelicalism of its missionary vision.